 He should have remembered that in the sea nothing is ever twice the same.
+Seventeen

-ou know, dear," said Indra, "I'm rather glad this is going to be one of your last missions."
+"You KNOW, DEAR," said Indra, "I'm rather glad this is going to be one of your last missions."

 "If you think I'm getting too old-"